WING-NUS/SSID/lib/java/PlagiarismDetection/README.md

     import Antlr4Grammars.c.*;
     </pre>

-2. Allow the function getLexer(String[] args) to obtain the correct LangLexer.
+2. Allow the function getLexer(String[ ] args) to obtain the correct LangLexer.
     <pre>
     else if (language.equals("lang")) {
       LangLexer lexer = new LangLexer(CharStreams.fromFileName(fileName));
       return lexer;
     }
     </pre>
-    In the case of C language,
+    For exmaple in the case of C language,
     <pre>
     else if (language.equals("c")) {
       CLexer lexer = new CLexer(CharStreams.fromFileName(fileName));